CareDailyAI/botlab/com.ppc.Lesson2-Modes/README.md

 #Lesson 2 - Modes

 This bot shows how to trigger off of modes.
 Each user account has at least 1 location, and each location has a mode.
-The standard modes are: "Home", "Away", "SLEEP", "VACATION", but it is technically possible for the mode to be called anything.
+The standard modes are: "HOME", "AWAY", "SLEEP", "VACATION", but it is technically possible for the mode to be called anything.
 See bot.py for more information.

-##Running This Bot
+## Running This Bot

- First, register your developer account at http://presto.peoplepowerco.com.
+ First, register your developer account at http://app.presencepro.com.

  There are several steps needed to run this bot:
     1. Create a new directory for your bot, with your own unique bundle ID.
 Copy all the files into it.